Brothers choke and beat Michigan trooper, Good Samaritans fight them off

 After going off towards an exit, he changes direction and tries to get back on the highway.
 That's when he crashed through the ditch.

-The rooper gets out and goes to arrest him when another car pulls up.
+The trooper gets out and goes to arrest him when another car pulls up.
 A man gets out and runs toward the trooper to pull him off Barber.

 That man was his brother, Travis Wise.
 He puts Guild in a chokehold and then Barber comes back to attack him.